RESEARCH & CONSULTANCY

 CEDI retains a specific ‘Creative Digital’ sector focus – Heritage, digital design, digital media, web, game & application development, digital innovation.
 This, in part, stems from 25 years research and practice in Digital Heritage Interpretation Design by Debs Wilson, Senior Lecturer in Digital Media.
 Debs’ PhD study is entitled ‘Curator~Designer~Visitor Interaction in Cultural Heritage Interpretation Design’ which reflects on her design practice and collaboration in researching and creating a reconstruction of Beaulieu Abbey and subsequent kiosk application.

-Dr John Richardson is Senior Lecturer in Innovation Management and an experienced Innovation Advisor/Consultant with a passion for Knowledge Transfer between universities and business.
+Dr John Richardson, Head of Department for Marketing (Event Management, Fashion and Marketing Programmes) and Senior Lecturer in Innovation Management and an experienced Innovation Advisor/Consultant with a passion for Knowledge Transfer between universities and business.
 He has an MBA (Distinction) from Southampton University and a PhD in Computational Fluid Dynamics.

 His background is in Computer-aided Mechanical Engineering.
 A position as a Senior Visiting Fellow at the University of Southampton led to a move into academia and to Winchester.
 His expertise covers: Business Innovation, Product Development, Creativity and Innovation Strategy.
 John’s PhD led to 4 journal and 4 conference papers in Computational Fluid Dynamics.